kensanata/phoebe/README.md

 went through the ["Quickstart"](#quickstart), visiting `https://localhost:1965/` should work!

-Notice that Gemini Wiki doesn't have to live behind another web server like Apache or nginx.
+Notice that Phoebe doesn't have to live behind another web server like Apache or nginx.
 It's a (simple) web server, too!

 Here's how you could serve the wiki both on Gemini, and the standard HTTPS port,
 443:

-    sudo ./gemini-wiki --port=443 --port=1965 \
+    sudo ./phoebe --port=443 --port=1965 \
       --user=$(id --user --name) --group=$(id --group  --name)

 We need to use `sudo` because all the ports below 1024 are priviledge ports and